-Contacts who subscribe to your emails from your blog are usually looking to learn.
+Contacts who subscribe to your blog newsletter are usually looking to learn.
 That means if you want to give them what they’re looking for, you need to find out exactly what their interests are.

 You can do this in a few different ways:

 - Include the option to select areas of interest at the time of signup.

 - Track what articles people are signing up from

 - Include targeted pieces of “gated content” that require people to give an email address before they download.